Murder of Praveen and Suicide of Sharmila: Background

+lived in Jalladiampet near Pallikaranai.
+Praveen waa a mechanic in his father's two-wheeler shop in Pallikaranai and lived on Ambedkar street in Pallikaranai.

-Sharmila, a final year college student, fell in love with Praveen, a mechanic, and married him in October 2023 without the knowledge and consent of her parents.
+Sharmila fell in love with Praveen and married him in October 2023 without the knowledge and consent of her parents.
 This angered her parents and brother.
-Praveen worked in his father's two-wheeler shop in Pallikaranai.
-Sharmila lived in Jalladiampet near Pallikaranai.
-Praveen lived on Ambedkar street in Pallikaranai.

 Murder

-Dinesh along with friends Stephen, Vishnuraj, Sriram, and Jothilingam hacked Praveen to death and fled.
-Police arrested all five of them.
+Dinesh, along with friends Stephen, Vishnuraj, Sriram, and Jothilingam hacked Praveen to death and fled.
+Police soon arrested all five of them.

 Suicide

-Sharmila attempted suicide on April 14, 2024, and was admitted to Rajiv Gandhi Government General Hospital and she died on April 22, 2024.
-In her suicide note she wrote "Wherever RC (Praveen) goes, I go.
+Sharmila attempted suicide on April 14, 2024, and was admitted to Rajiv Gandhi Government General Hospital.
+She died on April 22, 2024.
+In her suicide note she wrote, "Wherever RC (Praveen) goes, I go.
 I don't want this life without him."